davidacm/accessiblePassPrompt/readme.md

 If for some reason the focus is not the same as the focus prior to open the password dialog of this add-on, the password won't be written for security reasons.

+Notes:

+1. The script to open the dedicated password dialog is categorized as "System focus".
+So, see that category to change the gesture if needed.
+2. If you press the command to open the dedicated dialog and the dialog is already open, it will be closed.
+This can help if for some reason, you can't find the dialog.

 ## Download.
  The latest release is available to [download in this link](https://davidacm.github.io/getlatest/gh/davidacm/accessiblePassPrompt/?index=0)